-Ronnie Peterson was an impressive talent who met a tragic end too early in his career, having secured a second-place finish in the drivers’ world championship during only his second F1 season.
+Ronnie Peterson was a shining talent in F1 who met a tragic end too early in his career.
+He had previously secured a second-place finish in the Drivers’ championship during only his second F1 season.

 Nationality | Swedish |